A Gastroenterologist’s Best Advice for Drinking Coffee if You Have IBS

 Decaffeinated coffee or lighter roasts may be worth trying if you have IBS.
 Just bear in mind: “There is a lot of conflicting data to say which type of bean, roast, and milk (if yes or no) will affect your IBS, but the best advice I can give my patients is that they should be mindful of what they are drinking and should experiment slowly with new types of coffee to see what agrees with them and what doesn't, then take it from there,” says Dr. Sonpal.

 Dr. Robbins echoes this precaution, adding that some of the compounds found in coffee—even decaffeinated coffee—can be irritating to an IBS gut.
-For instance, coffee typically contains salicylates2, a natural chemical compound found in plants that can trigger an IBS flareup for those sensitive to them.
+For instance, coffee typically contains salicylates, a natural chemical compound found in plants that can trigger an IBS flareup for those sensitive to them, per a small pilot study published in JGH Open.

 Content of common caffeinated products